brooke-l-hawkins/salmon-simulations/readme.txt

 1) Download R and RStudio.

-2) Unzip Data1.zip.
+2) Download project files from GitHub at https://github.com/brooke-l-hawkins/salmon-simulations.

-3) Create a new R project in RStudio.
+3) Unzip project files within salmon-simulations.zip.

-4) Load files from Data1.zip into your new project directory.
+4) Create new directory within salmon-simulations called 'data.out'.

 5) Check that your files are stored with the following directory structure within your R project directory.